dequelabs/axe-core-gems/README.md

     Then the page should be accessible

+#### Limiting the context of the test

-To perform this check for only a portion of the page:
+To check only a portion of the page:

-    Then the page should be accessible within "#id"
+    Then the page should be accessible within "#testme"

-TODO
+To exclude a portion of the page from the check:

+    Then the page should be accessible excluding ".excludeme"

+These limiters can be used together:

-    Then the page should be accessible for tag "wcag2a" Then the page should be accessible for rule "label"
+    Then the page should be accessible within "#testme" excluding ".excludeme"